 Selecting a Research Advisor: Spring of G1 Year

 During the second semester of study, the student will focus on identifying a specific research area and a potential Ph.D. research advisor.
-The potential research advisor may be the same person as his/her field advisor, but not necessarily so.
+The potential research advisor may be the same person as the student's first-year advisor, but not necessarily so.
 Students are required to finalize their research advisor by early spring of the G1 year to be making satisfactory progress to degree.
 The Office of Academic Programs will communicate about the specific deadlines and forms required as part of the selection process.

 Occasionally, the potential research advisor may not be a SEAS faculty member, but ordinarily must be a Harvard faculty member.
 The appropriate Director of Graduate Studies (DGS) must approve in advance if the student wishes to have a primary advisor who is not a member of the SEAS faculty.
 Every Ph.D. student with a non-SEAS primary advisor must have an active SEAS co-advisor; some degree areas, e.g., Computer Science, stipulate that the SEAS co-advisor must be in that area.
 The SEAS co-advisor will communicate with the student’s primary research advisor, the CHD, and the Office of Academic Programs about academic or financial issues as needed.
 The SEAS co-advisor will chair the qualifying exam committee (if that role would normally belong to the primary advisor when they are a SEAS faculty member) and the research committee, meet with the student at least once each semester to be updated about degree progress, sign off on the annual student progress report, advise the student about coursework and program requirements as needed, lift the student’s advising hold when primary research advisor is not a member of the FAS faculty, allow the student to register for their 300-level research course and submit the necessary grades at the end of the semester when primary research advisor is not a member of the FAS faculty, and communicate with the student’s primary research advisor about the student’s progress on a regular basis (at least once each semester).